Sejeedz/Forkify/README.md

-# forkify Project
+# forkify Project (JavaScript)

-Recipe app with custom recipes :o
+Recipe app with custom recipes as a final tutorial course project in learning JavaScript